mauroservienti/milestone.github.io/_posts/dont-keep-a-saga-in-both-camps.md

 ![choreography with NServiceBus](/img/posts/dont-keep-a-saga-in-both-camps/choreopgraphy-with-nsb.png){:class="img-fluid mx-auto d-block"}

 We're using a mix of [sagas](https://docs.particular.net/nservicebus/sagas/) and regular [message handlers](https://docs.particular.net/nservicebus/handlers/).
-One thing that captures the attention is that some saga communicates using events, and others using commands.
+One thing that captures the attention is that some sagas communicate using events, and others using commands.
 The "do something" semantic of commands generates more coupling.
 Are those sagas, in reality, orchestrators?

 ## Transactions, transactions everywhere

-Let's pause for a second the architectural discussion, and let's have a look at the technical implementation.
+Let's pause the architectural discussion for a second, and let's have a look at the technical implementation.
 The payment gateway component is part of the payment process.
 We're deploying it separately and mediating the communication using messages for a technical reason: We cannot enlist any of the payment gateway operations in a transaction.

-The system dialogues with the payment provider through HTTP, and web requests cannot be enlisted in ACID transactions.
+The system talks to the payment provider through HTTP, and web requests cannot be enlisted in ACID transactions.
 The finance policy implementation uses an NServiceBus saga.
 The saga state needs to be stored.
 The store operation is transactional and includes any outgoing message.
 For example, the following operations are all in the same transaction:

 ```csharp
 async Task Handle(AMessage msg, IMessageHandlerContex ctx)